BoE preview: will weak PMI data impact Super Thursday forecasts?

 Looking at the pound, we can see the effect of the three weak PMI surveys over the past week.
 This could well be a retracement rather than a full reversal back into the $1.2435 lows, yet it is likely that there is further downside to come.
 Look out for the BoE’s post-Brexit outlook for monetary policy, plus any revisions to the economic outlook for a potential driver of price action for the pound.

-An in-depth look at the effects of the BoE’s interest rate announcement ahead of the next MPC meeting on 30 January 2020.
+Take a closer look at the potential effects of the BoE’s interest rate announcement, ahead of the next Monetary Policy Committee (MPC) meeting on 6 May 2021.

 - What was decided at the last BoE meeting?